Amendments and objections to land tax and vacant residential land tax assessments

 You will receive a written notice of determination on your objection.
-If your objection is disallowed or only partly allowed, we will provide our reasons.
+We provide reasons if your objection is disallowed or only partly allowed.
 If you disagree with our determination, you have the right to refer the matter for review to the Victorian Civil and Administrative Tribunal (VCAT) or to appeal the matter to the Supreme Court of Victoria.

 An objection to a reassessment is limited to the extent of the liabilities that are additional to or greater than the liabilities under the previous assessment.
 For example, if your reassessment includes a property not in your original assessment or a new site valuation results in an increase in your liability.

-If your request is unclear about whether you want an amendment or are lodging an objection, we use our discretion.
+If your request is unclear about whether you want an amendment or are lodging an objection, we use our discretion to decide which applies.